FSharp4/fsharp4.github.io/_posts/2024-12-26-matmul-systolic-arrays.md

 This produces a "diamond" of results: one cycle after the last inputs of the first column and first row are sent, the MAC sum of the top left processing element is displayed on `sum_out`.
-In next cycle, the processing elments to the bottom and right will display their MAC sums on their respective `sum_out` lines.
-This continues until, six clock cycles after the first sum is produced, the last MAC sum (from the bottom right procesisng element) is displayed on the `sum_out` pins of the last column.
+In next cycle, the processing elements to the bottom and right will display their MAC sums on their respective `sum_out` lines.
+This continues until, six clock cycles after the first sum is produced, the last MAC sum (from the bottom right processing element) is displayed on the `sum_out` pins of the last column.

 Now that we've constructed a prototype for our final project, there remains the